parkifast/mymappi-autocomplete-js/README.md

 ### `initAutocomplete`

-`initAutocomplete(options)` - This method will initialise the class of mymappiSdk on the given input element.
+`initAutocomplete(options)` - This method will return the promise with the instance of the class of mymappiSdk on the given input element.
 The parameter of this method is an object which include [options parameters](#static-options).

 Example of implementation: